OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-configuring-orbit-chain.md

 | `getInfraFeeAccount`   | Returns the infrastructure fee account address.                        |
 | `getNetworkFeeAccount` | Returns the network fee account address.                               |

-### Configuring the Child Chain Using the Orbit SDK
+### Configuring the child chain using the Orbit SDK

 In the Orbit SDK, we use the [Client Extension](https://viem.sh/docs/clients/custom#extending-with-actions-or-configuration) feature of Viem to extend the public client.
 In the Orbit SDK, we defined `arbOwnerPublicActions` to use it and extend the client on Viem.
 An example of creating a public client extended with arbOwner public actions is: